victorldavila/log-analysis/README.md

 - What are the most popular 3 articles of all time?
 - Who are the most popular 3 article authors of all time?
-- On witch day did 1% of requests lead to errors?
+- On which day did 1% of requests lead to errors?

 ## Basic setup